fatkahawai/rpi_nfc/README.md

 RPI_NFC

-an example of a TCP client that connects to a remote server, then polls a NFC card for transactions and sends these records to the server as TCP messages, and waits for an ACK from the server
+an example of a TCP client that connects to a remote server, then polls a NFC card for transactions. when it detects a NFC swipe, it blinks the LED via a GPIO output, and sends the transaction data record to the server as a JSON-encoded TCP message, and waits for an ACK from the server.

+Modules:
+- nfc_driver.c
+- led_driver.c
+- tcp_client.c

+Libraries used
+- libnfc

+Testing:
+each module has a unit test program, which is compiled with the module and runs standalone to test the module's functions
+- nfc_driver_test.c
+- led_driver_test.c
+- tcp_client_test.c

 to compile:
- >  gcc client.c - o client
+ >  ./compile_rpi_nfc.sh

- to start, open terminal window and run client with the hostname and ort number as argument
+ to start, run the client with the hostname and port number as argument, e.g.
- > client localhost 3000
+ > rpi_nfc 192.168.0.200 51717

-this starts the client which connects to port 3000 on localhost
+this starts the client which connects to port 51717 on 192.168.0.200, opens the NFC device

 Copyright (c) 2013 Pink Pelican NZ Ltd <bob@pink-pelican.com>